imfemambocus/chemspace/README.md

 # ChemSpace

-Type in a PubChem compound ID and ChemSpace shows you the molecule the way it actually sits in
-space: an interactive 3D ball-and-stick model you can orbit, spin, and inflate into a space-filling blob, wrapped in a dark compound-detail page with its identifiers and a little 3D readout of its properties.
+Search for a compound and ChemSpace shows you the molecule the way it actually sits in space: an interactive 3D ball-and-stick model you can orbit, spin, and inflate into a space-filling blob, wrapped in a dark compound-detail page with its identifiers and a little visual readout of its properties.

 It started as a weekend experiment and turned into the thing I bring to the LCSB bioinformatics core group's monthly idea-sharing meeting, one small increment at a time.